dechainers/dechainy/docs/developers.md

 Many components can be enhanced or created within this framework.
 The fundamental rules are:

 - do not repeat: before submitting a functionality, please make sure that it has not already been included in previous commits;
-- new Plugins can be easily created, by extending the Plugin class, creating the apposite needed methods, the eBPF code, and the list of routes to interact with, if needed;
+- to submit new plugins, please make sure they are compliant with the requirements (for example, refer to the [dechainy_plugin_firewall](https://github.com/dechainers/dechainy_plugin_firewall);
+- to submit REST functionalities, please refer to the [dechainy_web](https://github.com/dechainers/dechainy_web) repository;
 - personalized control plane code is not safe to be executed, thus if you plan to use it in a real scenario please consider all the possible vulnerabilities/exploitations;
 - keep the source files as separated as possible, avoiding mixing functionalities that affects different component in the same file.